reset2000/ABMTrafSimCA/README.md

 # ABMTrafSimCA
-ABMTrafSimCA is a desktop application written in C++ with a user interface implemented with the Qt library.
+ABMTrafSimCA is a Windows desktop application written in C++ with a user interface implemented with the Qt library.
 It contains all the basic functions which are necessary to carry out traffic modelling and simulation based on the CA model.
 The developed software enables users to adapt the system to their needs freely and allows the observation of the traffic phenomenon through two types of diagrams (space-time and fundamental diagrams).
 Such diagrams are the most expected by researchers dealing with the indicated topics.
 The implemented model serves a straight, two-lane road with a determined density of vehicles and periodic boundary conditions.
 Thanks to that, a constant percentage of occupied CA cells during the simulation is maintained.
 # Features
 - Simulating traffic based on parameters set by the user.
 - Creating agents (driver profiles) with certain simulation properties.